abdolence/redacter-rs/README.md

           API key for OpenAI LLM redacter
       --open-ai-model <OPEN_AI_MODEL>
           Open AI model name for OpenAI LLM redacter.
-Default is 'gpt-4o-mini' --mime-override <MIME_OVERRIDE>
+Default is 'gpt-4o-mini' --limit-dlp-requests <LIMIT_DLP_REQUESTS>
+          Limit the number of DLP requests.
+Some DLPs has strict quotas and to avoid errors, limit the number of requests delaying them.
+Default is disabled
+      --mime-override <MIME_OVERRIDE>
           Override media type detection using glob patterns such as 'text/plain=*.md' -h, --help